 The RO plant is anticipated to be the largest single consumer of electricity in the proposed development.
 It will be worthwhile to structure the plant to run during the daytime so it can be powered by solar energy.
-The plant should be sized for the Abercorn Residence with room for additional trains to be constructed once the DeJoria Residence is built.
-If wells are used, the intake and discharge wells should be sized for both residences as most of the cost in drilling wells is getting the well drilling equipment to and from the site.
+The plant (and wells, if used) should be sized for the Abercorn Residence.
 The intake and discharge wells should be sized for the ultimate development since much of the cost associated with drilling wells and other RO construction involves getting equipment to the site.
 The water plant as well as power plant need to be hardened to withstand a major hurricane.